Authentication Service

 Authentication Flow Process

-The Auth Service employs a multi-step session-based authentication flow:
+The Auth Service employs a multi-step session-based authentication flow:-

 Authentication Initialization